Getting Started

 irpc.use(transport);The package name and version create a unique namespace (my-api/1.0.0).
 The transport handles network communication.

-Declare the function signature that both client and server will use.
+Declare the function signatures that both client and server will use.

 // rpc/hello/index.ts